2021/2022 GCI Enrollment Request Form

 Use this link to access a video that gives an overview of what it looks like to complete the FAFSA.

 Student Aid Reference Sheet 19-20 - Use this as a quick reference to potential student aid awards that are linked to FAFSA.

 You may qualify for the TIP program through the state of Michigan.
 Access the State of Michigan site to see what TIP is and if you will be able to use the money available to pay for the college you plan to attend.

-Foster Care - If you've been part of the foster care system you may qualify for a program at U of M Flint that's designed to help you meet your educational goals.
-For more information click here.
+If you've been part of the foster care system you may qualify for the ETV program through the state of Michigan.
+Use this link for more details.